Facebook pixel The Compound-Complex Sentence | Tutoring Resources

 When they observed fossils and rock strata, ancient humans puzzled about them, but no one understood their significance.*

-The equation can be organized in other ways as well; the dependent clause may modify the second independent clause, and then it would come as close to that as possible, which would put it at the end of the equation:
+The equation can be organized in other ways as well.
+The dependent clause may modify the second independent clause, so it should appear as close to that clause as possible.
+In this case, the dependent clause comes at the end of the sentence.

 Werner's theory hypothesizes that all Earth's rocks were deposited in a global flood, so it is often referred to as the Neptunist theory.

-Added to this flexibility is the fact that a compound-complex sentence might contain more than three clauses:
+Added to this flexibility is the fact that a compound-complex sentence might contain more than three clauses.
+Additional dependent clauses or relative clauses can provide more detail while still connecting related ideas.

 Although some of Werner's terminology is occasionally used by geologists today, the Neptunist theory has been supplanted by James Hutton's Plutonist theory, which suggests that all rocks are being constantly reformed by heat in the Earth's core; in fact, Hutton is often considered the father of modern geology, since most of the ideas that he formulated have proven to be correct.